 The wind farm is expected to offset approximately 1.3 million tonnes (Mt) of CO₂ emissions, 6,000t of NOx and 8,400t of SO₂ a year.

-The phased development of the Cimarron Bend wind project involves construction of the wind farm in two phases of 200MW each.
+The phased development of the Cimarron Bend wind project involved construction of the wind farm in two phases of 200MW each.
 The project site extends over an area of more than 60,000 acres.

-The project involves the installation of approximately 200 2MW wind turbine generators and construction of access roads and belowground collection lines, substations, and other related facilities including transmission line.
+The project involves the installation of approximately 200 2MW wind turbine generators as well as the construction of access roads and belowground collection lines, substations, and other related facilities, including transmission lines.